aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/avd-to-cvaas.md

 Account name: AVD
 Description: "Automation with AVD"
-Give a description under "Generated Service Account Token" Change the "valid until" date.
-I set mine until Jan 24th of 2030 and click Generate.
+Give a description under "Generated Service Account Token" Specify the "valid until" date.
 Make sure you copy the generated password since you only get one chance to see it.
 Click "Save" to exit the dialogue box.
 ```